Infinite matrix product states for $(1+1)$-dimensional gauge theories: Numerical results

 where $\langle\tr(\bar\psi \psi)\rangle^{\grSU(3)}_{p=0,-}$ is the negative value given in \eqref{eq:su3_numbers}.
 Using this equation along with \eqref{eq:sigma_lowmass_su2}, and the fact that $\langle \tr(\bar\psi \psi)\rangle/(g\sqrt{N_c}(N_c^2-1))$ is nearly independent of $N_c$, we find that the slope of the $\SU(3)$ curve in Figure~\ref{fig:adjoint_string_tension} should be $\frac{9}{8} = 1.125$ times that of the $\SU(2)$ curve near $m = 0$.
 And indeed, at $m = 0.05g$ we find a ratio of $1.125(7)$.
 By contrast, for $m\gtrsim m_\text{SUSY}$ the string tension as rescaled in Figure~\ref{fig:adjoint_string_tension} is very similar between the $N_c = 2$ and $N_c = 3$ theories; for instance, at $m = m_\text{SUSY}$ we find

 The latter value is consistent with the estimation given in \cite{Dempsey:2024alw}, but now with far greater precision.

 We can also study the spectrum of the $\SU(3)$ theory as a function of mass.
-In Figure~\ref{fig:su3_spectrum}, we plot the masses of the lightest two fermions and bosons.
+In Figure~\ref{fig:su3_spectrum}, we plot the masses of the lightest bound states.
 We see that in the $p = 0$ flux tube sector, there is boson-fermion degeneracy at $m = m_\text{SUSY} = \sqrt{\frac{3}{2\pi}}g$.
 In the $p = 1$ flux tube sector there is a gapless point at $m = m_\text{SUSY}$, again due to a massless Goldstino of spontaneously broken supersymmetry.

+Note that extracting the correct spectrum is complicated by the non-trivial fermionic phases shown in Figure \ref{fig:adjoint_phase_diagram}.
+In particular, depending on the details of how the model \eqref{eq:adjointH} is bosonized (see Appendix \ref{app:adjoint_lempos}), the fermionic bound states may be represented in the bosonized lattice model as either a particle or a solitonic excitation.
+We plan to elaborate further on this subtlety in upcoming work.

 \FloatBarrier